nkityd09/cml_chatbot/README.md

 - Load PDF Documents directly from the App UI
 - Chunking and Cleaning of Documents
-- Model of Choice from HuggingFace can be set in the App(Defaults to Falcon)
+- Model of Choice from HuggingFace
 - Gradio Chatbot Interface
 - Standalone Chroma VectorDB

-Extensions
-- Meta Llama-2 integration

 ## Prerequistes